aminegold0/ios-port-TCOAAL/README.md

-# ⚠️ this not official port buy the official game ⚠️
+# ⚠️this not official port buy the official game⚠️
 # the coffin of andy and Leyley ipa
 there 2 versions one with virtual pad and other tap to move